maryrosecook/book-notes/dealers-of-lightning-michael-hiltzik.md

 ---

 The architecture of information: The phrase might as well have been chiseled over the doors of the hilltop palace Xerox would soon build to house a group of employees quite unlike any others the company had ever placed on its payroll.
 “It was a great phrase,” one PARC engineer said later, “because nobody knew exactly what it meant.
 So there were quite a few interesting things you could do and simply cite that as the justification.”

+---

+Pake hesitated, wondering about Xerox’s resolve over the long haul.
+“I had a lot of friends at other industrial research establishments and the usual thing they were worried about was the feast-or-famine effect,” he said later.
+“You know, in the good business years the company invests in research, but in the bad years they want to pull out.”
+That was a recipe for wasting millions of dollars.
+“Research is a steady-state thing.
+You can’t just turn it on and off.”